Search

 You must have come across one of these terms while building your WordPress website.
-A mobile friendly, responsive theme is quite imperative considering nearly 50% of your visitors are bound to view it on a mobile device.
+A mobile-friendly, responsive theme is quite imperative considering nearly 60% of your visitors are bound to view it on a mobile device.
+Implementing a WordPress mobile menu without a plugin ensures optimal navigation for these users.

 So why should your website’s menu be left behind? 😀